a-holm/MachinelearningAlgorithms/README.md

 ## FOLDER CONTENTS (in alphabetical order):

+### **_deepLearningWithNeuralNetworks_**
+Deep learning is part of a broader family of machine learning methods based on learning data representations, as opposed to task-specific algorithms.
+Learning can be supervised, partially supervised or unsupervised.

+A deep neural network (DNN) is an artificial neural network with multiple hidden layers between the input and output layers.

+  * `regularDeepLearningWithNeuralNetworks.py` - The algorithm coded with Tensorflow.
+Tensorflow allows us to perform specific machine learning number-crunching operations on tensors with large efficiency.

 ### **_kMeans_**
 K-means clustering is a unsupervised method to cluser or group the data.
 K-means allows you to choose the number (k) of categories/groups and categorizes it automatically when it has come up with solid categories.